dojo/docs/dojo/NodeList.rst

 This example prevents the form from submitting and instead uses Ajax to send the data to the form's ``action=""`` url in an unobtrusive manner.

-An event delegation API is provided in `dojox.NodeList.delegate <dojox/NodeList/delegate>`_
+An event delegation API is provided in :ref:`dojox.NodeList.delegate <dojox/NodeList/delegate>`

 ==================
 Extending NodeList
 ==================

 Or, "Writing Your Own Plugins": Adding your own code to the dojo.NodeList class makes them available to dojo.query calls.
-Simply use `dojo.extend <dojo/extend>`_ to mix new functionality into the prototype of the ``NodeList`` class:
+Simply use :ref:`dojo.extend <dojo/extend>` to mix new functionality into the prototype of the ``NodeList`` class:

 [ V1.7+ AMD ]